Quasiconformal Maps between Bowditch Boundaries of Relatively Hyperbolic Groups: Preliminaries

-Endowed $\mathcal{H}(H,d_H)$ with the induced length metric, say $d_\mathcal{H}$, and consider all the edges have unit length.
-Then $(\mathcal{H}(H,d_H),d_{\mathcal{H}})$, is a hyperbolic metric space (see \cite{GM2008}).
-For convenience, hereafter this hyperbolic space is denoted by $(H^h,d_{H^h})$ and is termed `horoball' instead of combinatorial horoball.
-The topological boundary of $H^h$ is $H$, and is called a horosphere-like.
+Equip the graph \(\mathcal{H}(H,d_H)\) with the path metric \(d_{\mathcal H}\) in which every edge has unit length.
+With this metric, \(\mathcal{H}(H,d_H)\) is a hyperbolic metric space; see \cite{GM2008}.
+For convenience, we will henceforth denote this space by \((H^{h}, d_{H^{h}})\) and refer to it simply as a \emph{horoball}, rather than a combinatorial horoball.